adonisjs/fold/README.md

 If you are using the container inside a TypeScript project, then you can define the types for all the bindings in advance at the time of creating the container instance.

-Defining types will ensure the `bind`, `singleton` and `bindValue` method accepts only the known bindings and assert their types as well.
+Defining types will ensure the `bind`, `bindWhen`, `singleton` and `bindValue` method accepts only the known bindings and assert their types as well.

 ```ts
 class Route {}